 Overall Verdict

-Choose EltaMD UV Clear if: you have sensitive, acne-prone, rosacea-prone, or reactive skin; you've reacted to chemical sunscreens before; you want the most dermatologist-recommended daily facial SPF; or you're using prescription actives (tretinoin, acids) that increase photosensitivity.
+Choose EltaMD UV Clear if: you have sensitive, acne-prone, redness-prone, or reactive-feeling skin; you've reacted to chemical sunscreens before; you want a fragrance-free daily facial SPF; or you're using actives that make your skin more sun-sensitive.

 Choose Supergoop Unseen if: you consistently skip SPF because of texture or finish; you layer multiple makeup products and need the lightest possible base; or you have normal-to-oily skin with no sensitivity concerns and want the most cosmetically elegant daily SPF.